 The CAP supports physician-led digital communities.
 Here are some pro-tips for success!

-2. Take it step-by-step - On Twitter, you can start by aiming to follow three new accounts per day and re-tweeting three posts per day.
+2. Take it step-by-step - On X, you can start by aiming to follow three new accounts per day and re-sharing three posts per day.
 Following 100 accounts all at once can cause you to feel overstimulated.
-Slowing down your “new-follows” will allow you to slowly digest the content and hopefully discover your voice.
+Slowing down your “new follows” will allow you to slowly digest the content and hopefully discover your voice.

 3. Post something! - Write on a topic that you think adds value to the people you are trying to reach.
 You can post about an interesting case, a recent professional event, advocacy, or even a personal professional accomplishment.
 Also, tagging a few colleagues will help boost the content’s reach and boost engagement with like-minded colleagues.
 Overtime, you’ll get an idea of who consistently engages with your content and feel encouraged to share more.

-4. Expand your professional network - Twitter threads and Instagram posts are a good way to interact with people with whom you may not get a chance to meet or interact with as frequently in real-life.
+4. Expand your professional network - X threads and Instagram posts are a good way to interact with people with whom you may not get a chance to meet or interact with as frequently in real-life.
 Finding out who is out there and interacting will expand your professional network and can lead to more professional opportunities.
 Don’t forget to use and follow the hashtag #CAPNow to join the conversation with other CAP members.

 5. Comply with HIPAA - Medical confidentiality is federal law and there’s good reason that we go through extensive training to comply with HIPAA.
 Do not post any content that is identifiable or could be recognized by a patient.
 Most of the time, this just requires common sense; but if any doubt exists, err on the side of caution.
 Also, be mindful of any specific institutional policies that may apply at your particular workplace.

-6. Be aware of your public presence - Some people say “Twitter is where nuance goes to die.”
+6. Be aware of your public presence - Some people say “X is where nuance goes to die.”
 Don’t post anything you wouldn’t want to be public and be aware of your emotional state when you are posting content.
-Sometimes, not posting content immediately and scheduling content to be posted at a later time and date (for example, through TweetDeck or another third party application) may be useful.
+Sometimes, not posting content immediately and scheduling content to be posted at a later time and date (for example, through X Pro or another third party application) may be useful.

-8. Write in Public, Build in Public - Writing effectively can be one of the hardest things to do online, just as offline.
+8. Write in public, build in public - Writing effectively can be one of the hardest things to do online, just as offline.
 Therefore, take your time to write your posts.
-Try not to focus so much on the number of likes and retweets you'll get as interactions through other metrics such as comments and direct messages are just as meaningful, if not more.
+Try not to focus so much on the number of likes and re-shares you'll get as interactions through other metrics such as comments and direct messages are just as meaningful, if not more.

 The Digital Content Committee is charged with increasing the visibility and use of member resources and social media channels to drive member loyalty and engagement by leveraging data to better understand the needs of current and prospective members.
 This committee reports to the Council on Membership and Professional Development.